 ORGANISERS

-The joint SCTE&IMC 2026 meeting is organized under the auspices of the
+The joint SCTE&IMC 2026 meeting is organised under the auspices of the

 Ivan Franko National University of Lviv